Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Note

-The component is designed to be extended rather than modified.
+You can extend the component rather than modify it.
 Use custom element components for application-specific handling of unsupported properties

 // Custom handling for unsupported properties